Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Numerical Simulations

 \subsection{PMF for pairs and N-PMF for clusters}

-The PMF, which here means the free energy of two NCs, is obtained by two methods: 1) {\em Force Integration} of the total forces in the NCs and 2) {\em Weighted Histogram Analysis Method} (WHAM)\cite{Kumar1992a}, with both methods providing equivalent results.
+The PMF, which here means the free energy of two NCs, is obtained by two methods: 1) {\em Force Integration} of the total forces in the NCs and 2) {\em Weighted Histogram Analysis Method} (WHAM)\cite{Kumar1992a}, with both methods providing equivalent results, as discussed in great detail in Ref.~\cite{UpahTravesset2023}.
 Fig.~\ref{fig:simul_clusters} shows a concrete example of a 4 nm core functionalized with dodecanethiol at close to maximal grafting density, from which it is possible to establish the following points:

 \begin{itemize} \item At equilibrium (minimum of the PMF) HS breaks down: NC separation is approximately 10 \AA \ closer than predicted by the HS models, which is defined by OPM Eq.~\ref{Eq:hs:OPM}. \item The equilibrium separation is defined by OCM, with some nuances, as described in Ref.~\cite{Waltmann2017}. \item The PMF minimum is very deep and on the order of -100$k_BT$. \item The internal energy is 3-4 times higher (in magnitude) than the free energy. \end{itemize}